 Report: WeWork Parent Company Forms Special Committee To Consider $5B Lifeline

-The We Company, WeWork’s parent company, has set up a special board committee to study financing proposals as cash crunch looms.
+The We Company, WeWork’s parent company, has set up a special board committee to study financing proposals as a cash crunch looms.

 What Happened